frmas5pd8/HRM_Manual_Testing_Project/README.md

 * Link : https://drive.google.com/file/d/1BnGU8TGc3fe9Mczt6Ytx7sjDmzd4CFTf/view?usp=drive_link

 # Test Plan Document
+* It is a comprehensive document that outlines the approach, objectives, scope, resources, and schedule for testing a software application or system.
+It defines the testing strategies, test cases, and methodologies to ensure thorough verification and validation of the software's functionality.
+The test plan serves as a roadmap for the testing process, ensuring that all aspects of the software are examined to identify and resolve any issues before its release.
 * File uploaded in the repo of main branch.
 Also shared a link of file.
 * Link :